 Senate health care bill: Republicans release draft of new plan

+The revamped provisions of the health care bill were released to rank-and-file members of the Senate in a closed-door session Thursday morning.

-The primary revisions, according to Republicans, include a provision to allow people to use Health Savings Accounts to pay for premiums; an additional $45 billion for substance abuse treatment to combat the opioid epidemic; the ability for people in the individual market to purchase a lower-premium health insurance plan and an additional $70 billion to encourage state-based reforms.
+The primary revisions, according to Republicans, include a change to allow people to use Health Savings Accounts to pay for premiums; an additional $45 billion for substance abuse treatment to combat the opioid epidemic; the ability for people in the individual market to purchase a lower-premium health insurance plan and an additional $70 billion to encourage state-based reforms.

 The new package would keep most of the original bill's Medicaid reductions.
-But it would retain Obama tax increases on upper-income people, and use the revenue to help some lower earners afford coverage.
+But it would retain Obama tax increases on upper-income people and use the revenue to help some lower earners afford coverage.

+The legislation, however, is on the verge of being stalled as a pair of Republican senators -- Rand Paul of Kentucky and Susan Collins of Maine -- say they plan to oppose a procedural vote, known as a motion to proceed, to start debate on the bill.
+Ohio Sen. Rob Portman is undecided, a spokesman said.

+It takes 51 votes to start debate on legislation.
+That means McConnell cannot lose any other Republican on this vote and would need Vice President Pence to break a tie.

 Last month, the Senate Republican leadership delayed plans to vote on health care legislation after failing to attract enough votes from inside the GOP caucus.
 The House passed a health care bill in May.

-The revamped provisions of the health care bill was released to rank-and-file members of the Senate in a closed door session Thursday morning.

-Under the bill, Obama's penalties on people who don't buy coverage would be eliminated and federal health care subsidies would be less generous.
+Under the revised bill, Obama's penalties on people who don't buy coverage would be eliminated and federal health care subsidies would be less generous.

 McConnell hopes to have a vote on the legislation next week.
 An updated score from the Congressional Budget Office on the legislation is expected in the coming days.

-Cruz of Texas, a conservative who did not support the previous version of the bill, said Thursday that McConnell incorporated some of his demands, including his Consumer Freedom Amendment and proposal to allow health savings accounts to pay for healthcare premiums.
+Cruz of Texas, a conservative who did not support the previous version of the bill, said Thursday that McConnell incorporated some of his demands, including his Consumer Freedom Amendment and proposal to allow health savings accounts to pay for health care premiums.

 “My central focus has always been on lowering premiums,” Cruz told Fox News’ Peter Doocy on Thursday.
 “I think that's the key to bringing Republicans together, to uniting Republicans and getting this done.”